 About the Scottish Teachers’ Pension Board

-Pension boards for the schemes administered by SPPA were established in 2015.
+Pension Boards for the schemes administered by SPPA were established in 2015.
 We have four Pension Boards covering our Police, Firefighters, NHS and Teachers Schemes.

 Scottish Teachers’ Pension Board Members